 7. Sleep 8 hours.
 Lack of sleep stimulates stomach levels of ghrelin, a chemical that spurs appetite, especially for sweets.
 It also suppresses blood levels of leptin, a protein that signals you to stop eating.
 This double-edged chemical change will make chocolate, sugar cookies and second helpings more irresistible than ever.

 Need help?
-Call me at 541-485-2501 or reply to this email.
+Call me at 541-246-0386 or email me.
 I will walk you through eating strategies, supplements and energy-based modalities to boost your mood, energy and metabolism while keeping you on track, without deprivation.
-Special holiday phone sessions from now through December 31.